 The following example outlines the steps and information needed to calculate Bend Force.

 First, determine the k constant.
-In this example, we are using a v die, so the constant is 1.33.
+In this example, we are using a V die, so the constant is 1.33.

 Next, determine the length of the bend.
 This bend is measured to be 3 inches.

 Next, determine the tensile strength of the material.
-The tensile strength is calculated to be 50 lbs/in^2.
+For this example, assume a tensile strength of 50,000 lb/in² (50,000 psi, which is 50 ksi).

 Next, determine the material thickness.
 In this case, the material thickness is 1.5 inches.